cantsay/cantsay.github.io/README.md

 - Move Name
 ```

-The calculator also adds manual auras and aura breaks, as well as a completely new list of USUM BSS sets.
+The calculator also adds manual auras and aura breaks, as well as a completely new list of SwSh BSS sets.

 ## Contributing:
 The site is powered by Jekyll, with linting by nodejs' eslint.